wp-plugins/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==

+= 2.1.12 =
+* Fixed a bug where the session may be started after output thus throwing an error.

 = 2.1.11 =
 * Added multiple anti spam measures for the shortcode form.
 * Fixed a PHP notice in the templates screen.